EleutherAI/stackexchange-dataset/README.md

 # stackexchange_dataset
 A python tool for downloading & processing the [stackexchange data dumps](https://archive.org/details/stackexchange) into a text dataset for Language Models.
+The schema documentation of the dump can be found [here](https://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede/2678#2678)

 Download the whole processed dataset [here](https://eaidata.bmk.sh/data/stackexchange_dataset.tar)